Yappy Trails

 He might even start bringing up weird theories of his own.

-And, Chase,
+And Chase,

-I want you to take advantage of your dad's silence when you're up there to not just look at the trees and look at the birds,
+I want you to take advantage of your dad's silence when you're up there to not just look at the trees and look at the birds, but in the absence of his talking,

-think about what it will be like to not have him
+think about what it will be like to not have him with you in your daily life

-And meditate on that as much as the trees and the birds.
+and meditate on that as much as the trees and the birds.

 I don't like to rule against weird dads.

+It's basically like ruling against myself.
 And I don't like to rule against the obviously charming and wonderful spirit that Chris is trying to bring to this relationship.

 But these relationships change.

-And I think that in
+And I think that in this

-these last few months before Chase goes to college, maybe you should give him a taste of the medicine that he's asking for
+maybe you should give him a taste of the medicine that he's asking for

 and see what happens when the two of you are just on top of a mountain being quiet together.